jeKnowledge/the-grad-list/README.md

     rake db:migrate
     rails server

-Finally you can try it out on `localhost:3000` to test the app.
+Finally you can head to `localhost:3000` to test the app.